MNiMORPH/automated-ablation-stakes/README.md

 * Attach the conduit compression connector to the other end of the elbow, around the cables.
 * Thread both cables through the second 90-degree conduit elbow.
 * Attach this elbow to the rest of the assembly using the other side of the compression connector.

+## Borehole and installation

+Use Kovacs ice augers to drill one or more ~5 cm holes in the glacier surface to an appropriate depth for your ablation-station mast and any supporting structure(s).